doableware/djongo/docs/docs/donate.md

 toc: false
 ---

 If you feel Djongo is useful you can contribute to its success by donating to the developers working on it.
+At the time of payment checkout, **you don't need to** provide accurate personal information as it is not required.
+In the additional payment description box, do ensure to mention the issue or feature you want prioritized.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
     <input type="hidden" name="cmd" value="_s-xclick">